fquer/Rocket-League-Garage-Chatter/README.md

 # Rocket League Garage Chatter
 This app checks new messages and gives notifications.

+# Requirements

+* beautifulsoup4
+* msedge.selenium_tools
+* You need edgedriver, can be found here : https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/  and keep the msedgedriver.exe in the same directory as the script file.

 # Usage

 You need to give account email and password in account.txt